BYUHPC/sci-comp-course/project/phase8.md

 ## Quirks

-Remember to `module load nvhpc` before running CMake.
+Remember to `module load nvhpc/24.5` before running CMake.

 `wavesolve_gpu` will hang indefinitely if you try to run it on a login node, so get a shell on a node with P100s when you're ready to test: